bufbuild-ru/docs/docs/reference/inputs/index.md

 ### The Buf Schema Registry (BSR)

 The core primitive for Buf is the [module](../../cli/modules-workspaces/).
 Protobuf on its own has **no concept of modules**, only files.
-The Buf Schema Registry ([BSR](../../bsr/)) is a registry for Buf modules that you want to manage across teams and even organizations.With the BSR, you can refer to any version of a Buf module and use it as an input for each of the `buf` commands.
+The Buf Schema Registry ([BSR](../../bsr/)) is a registry for Buf modules that you want to manage across teams and even organizations.

+With the BSR, you can refer to any version of a Buf module and use it as an input for each of the `buf` commands.
 You can lint all the Protobuf files in the `buf.build/acme/petapis` module, for example, with the `buf lint` command:

 ```console
 $ buf lint buf.build/acme/petapis